-R.I.P: Iconic Civil Rights Leader Rep. John Lewis Dies At 80
+R.I.P.
+Iconic Civil Rights Leader Rep. John Lewis Dies At 80

 R.I.P: Iconic Civil Rights Leader John Lewis Dies At 80

-R.I.P: Iconic Civil Rights Leader Rep. John Lewis Dies At 80
+R.I.P.
+Iconic Civil Rights Leader Rep. John Lewis Dies At 80

 Georgia Representative and iconic Civil Rights leader Rep. John Lewis died on Friday.
 He was 80 years old.